achristen/Gridded-Turbulent-Source-Area/README.md

 ## Creating footprint grids from the command line

-You must either have the free [IDL Virtual Machine](http://www.exelisvis.com/Support/HelpArticlesDetail/TabId/219/ArtMID/900/ArticleID/12395/The-IDL-Virtual-Machine.aspx) installed or the full development version.
+You must either have the free [IDL Virtual Machine](http://www.exelisvis.com/Support/HelpArticlesDetail/TabId/219/ArtMID/900/ArticleID/12395/The-IDL-Virtual-Machine.aspx) installed or the full development version of IDL.
 The following steps have been tested under UNIX / Mac.
-To install the (free) IDL Virtual Machine go to:

-Then you can call IDL in runtime mode from the command line with the following required arguments:
+Then you can call IDL in runtime mode (withougt need of a license) from the command line with the following required arguments:

       idl =rt=[Path_to_fpr_write_ncdf.sav] -args [Path_to_output_file] [z0] [zm] [u] [wd] [sig_v] [L]